petehep/interactive-Aus-map/USER_MANUAL_v3.1.md

 - Use **two fingers** to zoom
 - **Rotate with two fingers** if needed
 - **Tap and hold** to see place details

+**Pro Tip - Use with Your Phone's Navigation:**
+1. Find a place in your **Favorites**
+2. Click **"Google Maps"** link
+3. In Google Maps, click **"Send to your phone"**
+4. Your phone gets the location for turn-by-turn navigation
+5. Perfect for driving to campsites or attractions!

 ### Saving Your Work